officialnico/py-tutorial/for_loops.md

 ![](https://imgur.com/3xHLLxY.jpg)

-You might be asking yourself why this is useful but if you have a list that is **strictly** 5 elements you don't want cause an index error by asking for an element that isn't there such as the 6th, 7th, ... element
+You might be asking yourself why this is useful but if you have a list that is **strictly** x number of elements (such as 5) you don't want cause an index error by asking for an element that isn't there (such as the 6th, 7th, ... element)

 this is where range functions are the most useful, list indexes